Emulation's fun! - Happy Mac

 Keep in mind that there is a lot of backwards compatibility in Mac OS.
 SheepShaver and Mac OS 9 run a lot of games from the 1980s and early 1990s, and Basilisk II runs many 1980s games with no problems.

 Setting up an emulator is easy, and there is a wealth of setup guides available to help you out.
-Keep in mind that before you begin, you will need a Macintosh ROM image to run an emulator.
-These can be hard to find.
-Here is a link that should have some available.
-Here is another site with the Mac Plus ROM as well as some old systems and software.
-If those sites go dead, you might have to use your best Google skillz to find one.
+Keep in mind that before you begin, you will need a valid Macintosh ROM image to run an emulator.
+You can get this from your old Macintosh computer, if you own one.
+Otherwise one will have to be acquired elsewhere, e.g.; from friends, family members, or online searches.

 You'll also need a copy of an old version of Mac OS to run in your emulator.
 Versions 6 to 7.5.5 are available for free and the guides below will show you where to get them and how to use them.
-Later versions (useful mostly in SheepShaver) are not free, so you will have to buy a disc or check the apps section of this website for a copy.
+Later versions (useful mostly in SheepShaver) were not free, so you will either need to buy a disc from somewhere or check through the apps section of this website for a suitable copy.

 Most games featured on Macintosh Garden are archived in the .SIT format.
 This format is ideal for extracting on Mac OS 9 and earlier - where you will be running your games.
 On Mac OS X you can extract these files using StuffIt Expander.

 This topic is a guide itself, please read A Beginner's Guide for Uploading Stuff to Macintosh Garden and Uploading games to this website.

 If you just want to upload a game, simply create an account and login, then when you click the add game link located at the top right of the website, a form will allow you to enter the new game's details; Game name, file, description, screenshot etc.